 This study of musical poetics focuses on the buried linguistic and musical structures of poetry and on the way these structures create voice and meaning in a poem.
-Close reading of poems, close listening to the voices of poets reading their work, and examination of student writing are the major emphases of this course.
-The course is open to all poets, and beginners are especially welcome.
+We discuss the way music serves as a muse for the poet and creates a relationship between form and content.
+Some class time is devoted to close reading of established and younger poets representing different poetic styles, and to close listening to the voices of poets reading from their own work.
+Most class time, however, is devoted to examination of student writing, with the goal of helping students find their own music and voice within the poem.
+This course is open to poets at all levels, but beginners are especially welcome.